 A total of 168 teams from 94 countries have taken part in regional qualifying in 2015, with 15 boys and 15 girls teams joining hosts Spain in the Finals.

 The event will be held on 16 clay courts, including two stadium outdoor show courts, and managed by Madrid Trophy Promotion, organisers of the Mutua Madrid Open.

 The full list of teams this year is as follows:

 ||Junior Fed Cup

 The Junior Davis and Fed Cup by BNP Paribas Finals took place from 23-28 September in San Luis Potosi, Mexico.

-Seventh seeds Spain boys claimed their fifth Junior Davis Cup title with victory over Korea in the final.
+USA boys claimed their second Junior Davis Cup title with victory over Korea in the final.
 The girls' title was also won by USA, for the third time, when they defeated Slovak Republic 3-0 in the final.